 • International Association of Trampoline Parks

-Communicate with girls with disabilities and/or their caregivers to assess any needs and accommodations.
-Contact the location in advance to ensure they are able to accommodate those with disabilities.
+Talk to Girl Scout members with disabilities and their caregivers.
+Ask about needs and accommodations.
+Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.